On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Incentives in Permissionless Protocols: Analysis of Bitcoin's Nakamoto Protocol

 \subsection{Economic security of Bitcoin under the rental model}

 We consider a stylized economic environment where miners can freely enter and exit.
 Several papers have explored a similar model and argued that an attacker can violate the consistency of Nakamoto at a low cost (\citealt{budish2022economic}, \citealt{Tabarrok2019}, \citealt{auer2019beyond}, \citealt{moroz2020double}, \citealt{gans2024zero}).
-We provide a similar result in our framework, showing that protocol users cannot defend against these attacks and clarifying the protocol's design choices that enable such attacks.
+We provide a similar result in our framework, showing that protocol users cannot defend against these attacks and clarifying why the protocol's design enables such attacks.

-Miners choose their computational power and may flexibly adjust it (for example, by renting capacity from a cloud computing service).
-Computing costs are linear: each miner pays $c$ USD per attempt to compute a hash.
+In the rental model, miners choose their computational power and may flexibly adjust it (for example, by renting capacity from a cloud computing service).
+Computing costs are linear: each miner pays $c$ per attempt to compute a hash.
 Each hash provides the miner a $1/D$ chance of mining a block.
 Each block includes a reward of $p_\B$.
 Miners are purely profit-motivated.
 The attacker has the same capabilities and costs as other miners.

 Consider an attacker who wishes to deceive a merchant into accepting an invalid transaction.
 That is, the merchant finalizes the transaction, but the transaction is not included in the consensus chain at some later time (e.g., when the merchant seeks to spend the funds).
 The merchant uses an observer node\footnote{An observer node is identical to a mining node with zero hash power.} to determine whether the transaction was finalized.
 Thus, to deceive the merchant, the attacker must violate the consistency of the protocol.